Dyson Ball Animal 3 Review

 The Animal 3 is a recent vacuum and as such owner ratings are currently limited.
 But given the popularity of Dyson machines we expect the number of ratings to grow rapidly.

 Owner ratings found at several popular online retailers are recorded in the table below.
 We applied a weighted average to the figures and got a score of 93/100.
 This is an excellent score and it places the Animal 3 near the top of upright vacuums that we have reviewed over the years.
 We would caution however that the score is based on a small sample set (71 ratings) and it could change over the coming months.
+Ratings sometimes slip over time as owners find issues after working with vacuums for longer periods.
+This is isn't always the case but we've seen it happen on quite a few occasions.

 |Source||Consumer Rating||# Ratings|